-The State Government envisaged a uniform structure of retail supply tariffs in the four DISCOMs so that consumers in similar categories in the State could have similar tariff as in the erstwhile GEB and there may not be any discrimination among the consumers on account of the restructuring.
+The State Government envisaged a uniform strucutr of retail supply tariffs in the four DISCOMs so that consumers in similar categories in the State could have similar tariff as in the erstwhile GEB and there may not be any discrimination among the consumers on account of the restructuring.

-Since the revenue earning capabilities and the ARR of the four DISCOMs are different, it is necessary to build a mechanism to enable them to have uniform retail tariffs.
+Since the revenue earning capabilities and the ARR of the four DISCOMs are different, it is necessary to build a mechanism to bring them enable uniform retail tariffs.